-- ▶ Medicaid: A government health care program paid for with state and federal money.
-Each state has its own Medicaid program with rules for who is eligible for benefits. - ▶ Medicare: A federal government program that provides health insurance to people over the age of 65 and to some disabled people.
+▶ Medicaid: A government health care program paid for with state and federal money.
+Each state has its own Medicaid program with rules for who is eligible for benefits.

+▶ Medicare: A federal government program that provides health insurance to people over age 65 and to some disabled people.